End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Introduction

 \section{Introduction}

-Topology optimization (TO) is a computational design methodology that determines the optimal material distribution within a design space to maximize structural performance of the system, under given load and boundary conditions, and possibly further constraints \cite{bendsoe_topology_2004, sigmund_topology_2013}.
-Structural performance can be measured in various ways, for example structural stiffness against deformation, minimizing mass or material volume, exciting or avoiding eigenfrequencies.
-By coupling numerical simulation and optimization, TO enables the creation of lightweight and robust structures across engineering applications, including aerospace, automotive, and additive manufacturing.
+Topology optimization (TO) is a computational design methodology that determines the optimal material distribution within a design space to maximize structural performance of the system under given load and boundary conditions and possibly further constraints \cite{bendsoe_topology_2004, sigmund_topology_2013}.
+Structural performance can be measured in various ways and depends on the exact task, for example structural stiffness against deformation, minimizing mass or material volume, or excited and avoided eigenfrequencies.
+By integrating simulation-based performance and optimization, TO enables the creation of lightweight and robust structures across engineering applications, including aerospace, automotive, and additive manufacturing.

-In its standard formulation, TO typically uses the Finite-Element-Method (FEM) to discretize the design space and to evaluate the performance of a system.
-Nevertheless, this is not a hard requirement and without loss of generality one might apply TO also to other fields than structural mechanics, e.g. fluid mechanics, magnetism, etc. and utilize other frameworks, e.g. Computational-Fluid-Dynamics (CFD), laboratory experiments, etc. As our use-case stems from structural mechanics, we restrict our paper to FEM-based TO.\\